 MCCC students must pass every semester of their career technical lab to receive a certificate and participate in MCCC's Awards Ceremony.
 Students accepted to MCCC under conditional acceptance/contract must adhere to the terms of their contract in order to maintain enrollment.
 Junior students who fail their first semester may continue at MCCC but must have a contract in order to ensure progress toward graduation.

-First year students will not be invited back to their program if they fail the second semester.
+However, they must receive a "C" or better second semester of their Junior year to continue.
+A contract will be put in place in order to ensure progress towards graduation

 Students receiving a grade of "F" in the first semester of either year are required to successfully complete the second semester of that year with a combined average of 60% or better in order to receive credit.
 Seniors who fail first semester may return to their associate school to determine a graduation plan.

 Students must pass two out of three grades to receive credit each semester.
-For example, they must pass both nine weeks, or one nine week grading period and the final exam, AND have a final average of 60% or better to pass the semester.
+For example, they must pass both nine weeks, or one nine-week grading period and the final exam, AND have a final average of 60% or better to pass the semester.